Logarithmic models and meromorphic functions in dimension two: Introduction

-Our purpose in this article is to make a construction of general nature that encompasses the three aforementioned cases and, further, deals with the remaining real dicritical case.
-Our approach is somewhat different from that of \cite{corral2003} and \cite{canocorral2006}, bearing some resemblance to the philosophy of \cite{corral2012}.
 The core of our method is the consideration of blocks of information, with an axiomatic structure inspired in the properties of foliations of generalized curve type, having, in principle, no connection with a concrete foliation.
 They are built upon the various steps of a sequence of quadratic blow-ups $\pi$, that simulates the reduction of singularities of some hypothetical foliation.
 The first of these blocks is formed by the exceptional divisors of $\pi$ and of its intermediate factors, having some distinguished irreducible components that play the role of dicritical components of the reduction divisor of a singular foliation.
 The second is a finite set $\sep_{0}$ of complex analytic branches at $(\C^{2},0)$, along with their strict transforms by all steps of $\pi$, that impersonate separatrices of a foliation and are thus named this way.
 These two blocks are called, respectively, \emph{dicritical structure} (Definition \ref{def-dic-structure}) and \emph{configuration of separatrices} (Definition \ref{def-conf-separatrices}).
 Together they form a \emph{dicritical duplet}.
 Then, we have a set of local complex invariants assigned to separatrices and non-dicritical components, which emulate Camacho-Sad indices, called \emph{system of indices} (Definition \ref{def-system-indices}).
 Its attachment to a dicritical duplet forms a \emph{dicritical triplet}.
 Our goal is then to assign, to separatrices and non-dicritical components, invariants in $\C^{*}$ called \emph{residues}, to be assembled in a fourth block called \emph{system of residues} (Definition \ref{def-system-residues}), in a consistent way with the information provided by a dicritical triplet (Definition \ref{def-consistent}), in order to form a \emph{dicritical quadruplet}.
 Simultaneously, we wish that a logarithmic $1$-form with poles in $\sep_{0}$ and the given residues defines a germ of singular foliation $\LL$ that is a \emph{logarithmic model} for all blocks of data considered (Definition \ref{def-Q-logarithmic}).
 In a nutshell, up to the existence of escape points and escape separatrices, this means that the reduction of singularities of $\LL$, its isolated separatrices, Camacho-Sad indices and residues are precisely those provided by the dicritical quadruplet.
 The existence of consistent data of residues and of a logarithmic $1$-form with these properties is given by Theorem \ref{teo-quadruplet}, which will be the main source for all other results in this paper.
 Its proof relies mostly on arguments of \cite{canocorral2006}, properly adapted to our objects.
 The axiomatic construction of our dicritical multiplets is carried out in Section \ref{section-dicritical-structure} and in Section \ref{section-system-indices}, while the proof of Theorem \ref{teo-quadruplet} is done in Section \ref{section-existence-quadruplet}.